scrapy 教程

 import scrapyclass AuthorSpider(scrapy.Spider):name = "author"start_urls = ["https://quotes.toscrape.com/"]def parse(self, response):author_page_links = response.css(".author + a")yield from response.follow_all(author_page_links, self.parse_author)pagination_links = response.css("li.next a")yield from response.follow_all(pagination_links, self.parse)def parse_author(self, response):def extract_with_css(query):return response.css(query).get(default="").strip()yield {"name": extract_with_css("h3.author-title::text"),"birthdate": extract_with_css(".author-born-date::text"),"bio": extract_with_css(".author-description::text"),}

-This spider will start from the main page, it will follow all the links to the authors pages calling the parse_author
+This spider will start from the main page, it will follow all the links to the authors pages calling the parse_author callback for each of them, and also the pagination links with the parse callback as we saw before.

-Here we’re passing callbacks to response.follow_all as positional arguments to make the code shorter; it also works for Request
+Here we’re passing callbacks to response.follow_all as positional arguments to make the code shorter; it also works for Request.

-callback defines a helper function to extract and cleanup the data from a CSS query and yields the Python dict with the author data.
+The parse_author callback defines a helper function to extract and cleanup the data from a CSS query and yields the Python dict with the author data.

 Another interesting thing this spider demonstrates is that, even if there are many quotes from the same author, we don’t need to worry about visiting the same author page multiple times.
 By default, Scrapy filters out duplicated requests to URLs already visited, avoiding the problem of hitting servers too much because of a programming mistake.
 This can be configured in the DUPEFILTER_CLASS setting.